axelv/axelv.github.io/drafts/a-python-api-for-fhir-terminology.md

 ## Using FHIR Terminology your Python workflow

 [FHIR Terminology](https://hl7.org/fhir/terminology-module.html) is a powerful tool for healthcare innovators and software developers, but it can be difficult to integrate into a Python data analysis workflow.
-One issue is that FHIR Terminology is a REST API, which means that using it often involves making a lot of HTTP calls using a library like [requests](https://requests.readthedocs.io).
+One issue is that FHIR Terminology is a REST API, which means that using it in a Python script often involves making a lot of HTTP calls using a library like [requests](https://requests.readthedocs.io).
 These calls can add technical details to your code that don't contribute to your analysis, and can make your code harder to read.

 Another problem is that [FHIR Resources are transferred in JSON format](https://hl7.org/fhir/json.html) (or XML), which means that in Python, you need to decode them into dictionaries.
 While dictionaries are useful for small data structures, FHIR Resources can be quite large, and working with dictionaries can make it hard to access the data you need.